-The Principal or designee acting with the proper standard of care in releasing a student to a law enforcement officer ("officer") for an interview or other legitimate law enforcement purpose will incur no liability.
-The degree of care required of an Principal or designee consists of ascertaining:
+The principal or designee acting with the proper standard of care in releasing a student to a law enforcement officer ("officer") for an interview or other legitimate law enforcement purpose will incur no liability.
+The degree of care required of a principal or designee consists of ascertaining:

-- a) The identity and official capacity of the officer; - b) The authority under which the officer acts before interrogating, interviewing, or apprehending the student; and - c) In the case of the release of the child, the reason for such action.
+- a) The identity and official capacity of the officer. - b) The authority under which the officer acts before interrogating, interviewing, or apprehending the student; and - c) In the case of the release of the child, the reason for such action.

-When an officer requests an interview with a student, the Principal or designee shall obtain the officer's identity and verify that the interview is part of an official investigation.
-The Principal or designee will request to see the officer's badge, work identification ("ID"), and/or work credentials.
-The Principal shall ask for a business card that the Charter School will keep on file and shall record the officer's name and badge/license/credential number and contact information.
-If there is any doubt as to the officer's identity, the Principal shall contact their superior and confirm that the officer is with the agency they claim to be representing.
+When an officer requests an interview with a student, the principal or designee shall obtain the officer's identity and verify that the interview is part of an official investigation.
+The principal or designee will request to see the officer's badge, work identification ("ID"), and/or work credentials.
+The principal shall ask for a business card that DCP will keep on file and shall record the officer's name and badge/license/credential number and contact information.
+If there is any doubt as to the officer's identity, the principal or designee shall contact the officer's superior and confirm that the officer is with the agency they claim to be representing.

-The Principal or designee will confirm why the officer is at the Charter School and what their intended actions are.
-(Is the officer going to question the student, investigate a child abuse claim, arrest the student?)
+The principal or designee will confirm why the officer is at DCP and what their intended actions are:(Is the officer going to question the student, investigate a child abuse claim, arrest the student?)
 Additionally, the Principal or designee will ask if the officer has a warrant, court order, or written parental consent.
+The Principal or Designee should be aware that the officer need not provide any of these to interview the student but that if available, it does provide legitimacy for the police action.

-The Principal or designee will suggest that the student be questioned or detained off campus during non-school hours.
+The principal or designee will suggest that the student be questioned or detained off campus during non-school hours.
+The Principal or Designee should be aware that the officer does not have to follow the suggestion and can decide to go ahead and interview the student on campus.